Phyllis Mailing

 Phyllis Margaret Mailing (November 4, 1929 – November 26, 2004) was a Canadian mezzo-soprano, teacher, and patron of classical music.
 She had a distinguished career as a singer, performing across North America and Europe.

 Early life

 Phyllis Mailing was born on November 4, 1929, in Brantford, Ontario, and grew up in Hamilton.

 Education

 Mailing began her musical education at the Hamilton Conservatory of Music, where she studied voice with Bertha Carey Morrow, and piano with Reginald Godden.
 While there, she won the gold medal for the highest marks in Canada within the Conservatory system.

-From 1952-1957, Mailing attended the Royal Conservatory of Music of Toronto, where she studied with George Lambert, Weldon Kilburn, and Aksel Schiøtz.
+From 1952 to 1957, Mailing attended the Royal Conservatory of Music of Toronto, where she studied with George Lambert, Weldon Kilburn, and Aksel Schiøtz.
 Following this, she continued her studies in Europe, first in Stuttgart, in 1959, then in Vienna to study with Giselle Rathanser, and finally in London, where she studied with Bruce Boyce.